Can you tell us about working on WONDER WOMAN – you were location managing while pregnant with your second child, is that right?

 I was five months pregnant when I went on the film, and seven and a half months when I left.
 Because I’d done a big number before in Trafalgar Square – we landed a helicopter in the square, that was a big deal! – so the production manager, who knew about that, asked me to come onto the project as they were having some challenges.
 He was really supportive, and knew about my condition.
 He said, “It’ll be great, your hormones will give everyone a boost” – because there were so many women in the cast and crew…

 Trafalgar Square was huge: we had 500 crowd and we had to dress a road with period cars, because we were recreating Armistice Sunday.
-We shut down the square, including all pedestrians, for 3 hours on a Sunday morning, and used lots of the infrastructure like hotels for the extras and costumes.
+We shut down the square, including all pedestrians, for three hours on a Sunday morning, and used lots of the infrastructure like hotels for the extras and costumes.
 It went really smoothly, it was a really good day.
 We shot for about three hours – but then you have to clear everything up.
-It was about 10 o’ clock when my feet gave out, so I just sat on a chair in the middle of Trafalgar Square giving orders on the radio.
+It was about 10pm when my feet gave out, so I just sat on a chair in the middle of Trafalgar Square giving orders on the radio.
 It was brilliant.

 How did the rest of the production team react?